What Is S.O.A.R.?

 - To provide leisure education opportunities that will enable participants to constructively utilize their free time.

-S.O.A.R. employs two (2) full time staff, one (1) part time staff and approximately 25 seasonal staff on a yearly basis.
+S.O.A.R. employs two (2) full time staff and approximately 30 seasonal staff on a yearly basis.
 All staff have diverse backgrounds and educational training in working with individuals with disabilities.
 S.O.A.R. currently staffs most programs with a one (1) staff to every four (4) participants.
 If a participant needs more assistance or won’t be able to participate within this structure, please let staff know and exceptions may be able to be arranged.

 S.O.A.R. offers internships and fieldwork experience opportunities to college students majoring in Therapeutic Recreation, Recreation Administration or related fields.
 Internships are offered year round.
 Students interested in completing their internship/fieldwork experience should have some experience working with individuals with disabilities, whether paid or volunteer.
 Students will be expected to plan, implement and evaluate several types of programs, including Cultural Arts, Special Interest Programs, Sports/Fitness and Special Events.
 If you would like more information about internship opportunities with S.O.A.R., contact Nicole Kohler, CTRS by email at email@example.com or by phone at (309) 434-2260.